 Cockatoo Inn Immortalized

 In 1996, director Quentin Tarantino shot scenes at the Cockatoo for his 1997 film, Jackie Brown, starring Pam Grier and Samuel L. Jackson.
 According to IMDB, it was the only feature film to include the Cockatoo Inn.
-The building sat abandoned through the rest of the 1990s.
-Sadly, it was demolished in 2005.
+The building sat abandoned through the rest of the late 1990s.
+Finally, it was demolished in 2005.

 Today, the old Cockatoo Inn site is surrounded by a Candlewood Suites and a Valero gas station.
 A few yards down Acacia Avenue, a Comfort Inn uses the name “Cockatoo” to lure those who once knew this great place.
 Sadly, invoking the name won’t bring back its predecessor’s panache.